 Homework assignments are made by the teachers.
 The amount of homework varies by teacher and subject area.
 The school district asks for parents/guardians to encourage their child(ren) to complete homework thoroughly and promptly.
-We encourage parents to talk with their sons and daughters about missing work.
+We encourage parents to talk with their children about missing work.